Sinmysize/LinuxRPC/README.md

 # LinuxRPC
-LinuxRPC is a simple and customizable Discord RPC client made in Rust for Arch Linux (compatability for other distros coming soon).
+LinuxRPC is a simple and customizable Discord RPC client made in Rust for a variety of Linux distros.

-It will cycle through images and messages you set every 10 seconds, as well as show what you are listening to on most media players.
+This program cycles through images and messages you set every 10 seconds, as well as show what you are listening to on most media players.

 ## Contents
 [Installing](#installing-coming-soon)